15 March: Sanctuary in the City? Assisting Urban Refugees in 21st Century

 For many refugees, cities are viewed as the best option to provide for themselves and their families.
 However, cities can also turn into "poverty traps", were the refugees survive below subsistence levels.
 Urban refugees also compete with other urban dwellers for housing, jobs and services.
 This can strain host-guest relations and cause a backlash against refugees both on the local and national level.

-While the size and complexity of cities account for many of the problems facing refuges, they are also part of the solution.
+While the size and complexity of cities account for some of the problems facing refuges, they are also part of the solution.
 Cities have larger and often unregulated labour markets, more shelter options and ready access to health and school facilities.
 Cities and towns can also offer greater freedom of movement and foster self-reliance as well as better prospects for successful socio-economic integration and entrepreneurship.

 This panel will discuss new ways to assist the urban displaced in the 21st century.
 How can humanitarian policies be re-designed to accommodate refugees in urban areas?
 Can refugees find "sanctuary in the city"?
 How can host countries and donors assist refugees living among the urban poor in inner-city slums?